Gogyohka Poem Type

 The gogyohka is a modern invention of the Japanese poet Enta Kusakabe (born 1938) and only has two simple rules.

-If you want to learn all about gogyohka poems, then you’ve come to the right place.
+So if you want to learn all about the Gogyohka poetry type, then you’ve come to the right place.

 Let’s jump right in!